edward-f-buccieri/edward-f-buccieri.github.io/_pages/about.md

 About me
 ======
-I am a Master's student in Mathematics at University of Pavia and a Researcher at the Centre for Inherited Cardiovascular diseases of Policlinico San Matteo in Pavia since 2024, where I developed an AI model for the identification of acute cellular rejection in heart transplanted patients.
+I am a Master's student in Mathematics at the University of Pavia and a Researcher at the Centre for Inherited Cardiovascular Diseases (Policlinico San Matteo, Pavia).
+Since 2024, I have been developing AI models for the identification of acute cellular rejection in heart transplant patients.

-Currently, I am completing my master's thesis about Wasserstein Gradient Flows applied to the training of shallow neural networks in the infinite-width regime.
-During my PhD, I would like to explore more applications of Wasserstein Gradient Flows in Machine Learning.
+Currently, I am completing my master's thesis on Wasserstein Gradient Flows applied to the training of shallow neural networks in the infinite-width regime.
+Looking ahead to my PhD, I aim to further explore the applications of Wasserstein Gradient Flows within Machine Learning.

 Featured Work
 ======